singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

   - jekyll github
 ---

-## **Welcome to Netlify**
+## **Welcome to netlify**
-Jekyll past, present and future versions hosted on Netlify.
+Jekyll past, present and future versions hosted on netlify.
-Today we will give you a step by step guide with more details on how to set up the biggest one of them all, I present to you: Jekyll (any version) on Netlify in continuous deployment.
+Today we will give you a step by step guide with more details on how to set up the biggest one of them all, I present to you: Jekyll (any version) on netlify in continuous deployment.

 If you already have a site set up and running on GitHub and only wish to connect, start [here](#netlifystart) instead.